-Teak is an ideal cutting board material because it’s durable.
+Teak is an ideal cutting board material because it’s an extremely durable wood, even used for shipbuilding and furniture making.
 While it requires occasional oiling between uses to keep fresh, it tends to retain the oil well, says Steve.

 If you want a board that’s high on utility and you don’t really care about its aesthetics, consider a high-density polypropylene model.
 Plastic boards are tough and durable, and some chefs believe they’re just as good as their wood counterparts.